Lincoln Lake Slabs Rock Climbing

 Drive up CO Hwy 103 to Mt.
 Evans and go up Evans.
 There is a long lake on the left (Lincolin Lake) before you get to Summit Lake, with some obvious rock features about 1000 feet above (right next to the road).
 There are a couple small pulloffs on the dropoff side of the road at and after the corner just as you pass over the top of the last cliff.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Lincoln Lake Slabs:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Lincoln Lake Slabs:

 PG13 Trad, Alpine, 1 pitch, 110'